Theft Offenses More Than a Decade of Experience. Hundreds of Cases Handled and Won.

 • Intimidation

-Facing 1st degree misdemeanor charges or felony charges for theft?
-Contact our theft attorney in Youngstown today at (330) 299-4077.
+Facing 1st degree misdemeanor or felony larceny charges?
+Contact our larceny attorney in Youngstown today at (330) 299-4077.
 We offer free consultations.

-Can you go to Jail for Petty Theft in Ohio?
+Can You Face Jail Time for Petty Larceny in Ohio?

-In the state of Ohio, theft is classified by the value of the services or property that was stolen.
-Under Ohio Rev. Code Ann. § 2913.02 petty theft is the lowest level of theft and is charged as a first-degree misdemeanor.
+In the state of Ohio, larceny is classified by the value of the services or property that was stolen.
+Under Ohio Rev. Code Ann. § 2913.02 petty larceny is the lowest level of larceny and is charged as a first-degree misdemeanor.

-Petty theft occurs when the services or property stolen is less than $1,000.
-A petty theft conviction can include the following consequences:
+Petty larceny occurs when the services or property stolen is less than $1,000.
+A petty larceny conviction can include the following consequences:

 • A $1,000 fine